knative/docs/serving/samples/helloworld-nodejs/README.md

-# Hello World - Node.js
+# Hello World - Node.js sample

 A simple web app written in Node.js that you can use for testing.
 It reads in an env variable `TARGET` and prints "Hello World: ${TARGET}!".
 If